NFL playoffs: Super Bowl and merger

 Originally, the home teams in the playoffs were decided based on a yearly rotation.
-From 1970 to 1974, the divisional playoff round rotated which of the three division champions have home-field advantage, with the wild-card teams and their opponents they faced in the divisional playoff game will never get it.
+From 1970 to 1974, the divisional playoff round rotated which of the three division champions would have home-field advantage, with the wild-card team never having it; they and their opponents they faced in the divisional playoff game do not get home field advantage in the conference championship game.
 Starting in 1970, the divisional playoff games consisted of the AFC Central champions and the NFC West champions playing their games on the road.
-Then in 1971 it rotated to the AFC East champions and the NFC East champions playing their games on the road.
+Then in 1971, it rotated to the AFC East champions and the NFC East champions playing their games on the road.
 In the 1972 divisional playoff games, the AFC West champions and the NFC Central champions were the visiting teams.
-And 1973 it would start all over with the AFC Central and NFC West again, and so on.
+And in 1973 it would start all over with the AFC Central and NFC West again, and again in 1974 with the AFC East champions and the NFC East champions playing their games on the road.

+The divisional playoff match-ups were pre-determined year by year.
+The designated division champion assigned to play on the road would travel to play the division champion from the same division as the wild card winner.
+The wild card team was only allowed to play their divisional rival in the conference championship, but not in the divisional playoffs.
+In some years the designated road team was from the same division as the wild card team.
+In that case, the designated divisional road team would play one of the two other division champions, depending on the probable matchups from the previous year.
+For example, in the 1971 divisional playoffs, the AFC Eastern division winner was assigned to play on the road.
+The reason they played the AFC Western division champion and not the Central division, is because the AFC Eastern division winner played host to the AFC Central division winner in the divisional playoffs from the previous year (1970).
+This idea was designed to rotate playoff matchups year by year and not repeat.

-The rotation system led to several playoff inequities, such as:
+However, the rotation system led to several playoff inequities, such as: